ANDREYDEN/GraphEditor/README.md

 # GraphEditor
-A graph editor in processing with some visual algorithms
+A graph editor in processing with some visual algorithms and physical movement (attraction/repulsion)

 User manual: